ptiger10/tada/README.md

 # tada
 tada (TAble DAta) is a package that enables test-driven data pipelines in pure Go.

 **DISCLAIMER: still under development.
-API subject to breaking changes until v1.
-Use in production at your own risk.**
+API subject to breaking changes until v1.**

+**If you still want to use this regardless of the disclaimer, congratulations, you are an alpha tester!
+Please DM your feedback to me on the Gophers slack channel (Dave Fort) or create an issue**

 tada combines concepts from pandas, spreadsheets, R, Apache Spark, and SQL.
 Its most common use cases are cleaning, aggregating, transforming, and analyzing data.